 Ruby Vo is a Los Angeles-based professional makeup artist

 We’ve definitely been guilty of opening brand new makeup products without giving their expiration dates a glance.
-And if you’ve ever pulled out a concealer and thought, “How long have I been using this?” we’ve been there too.
+And if you’ve ever pulled out a concealer and thought, “How long have I been using this?”
+We’ve been there, too.
 But, it’s actually very easy to determine how much time you’ll have with your new makeup.

 “On the back of every product there is a small illustration of a container with an open lid that has a number such as 12M or 24M on it,” says Cincotta.
 “In the lab, stability and compatibility testing at various temperatures is done to determine the shelf life of a product.
 That is the recommended amount of months after opening that product that it should be discarded.”